pydanny/pydanny.github.com/posts/2012-05-10-choosing-api-framework-for-django.rst

 **Don't use django-piston**.

 I don't want to say anything negative, but let's face it: **django-piston is dead**.
 Besides a critical security release last year, nothing has been done for it in about 3 years.
-The documentation is weak, the code mostly untested, and the original author left and has gone on to to do some amazing things.
-It was amazing in it's time, but it's time has passed on and so should you.
+The documentation is weak, the code mostly untested, and the original author left.
+He has gone on to do some amazing things.
+Django-piston was amazing in its time, but its time has passed and so should you.

 The only reason for using django-piston for years has been that it supported OAuth, but django-tastypie now addresses that use case.
 I've used django-tastypie's basic OAuth class and rolled custom Authentication modules to support some extra OAuth flavors and found it wonderful.